Music production

 Logic Pro mixing on iPad

-An electronic producer keeps his main Ableton 12 rig on a MacBook Pro 16" at home with a Push 3, a Komplete Kontrol S88, and the Native Instruments Komplete Ultimate library on a 4TB SSD.
-On tour, he opens Ableton on his iPad through Remio, edits a new set's drum patterns with the iPad's screen taps acting as Push-style pad triggers, then drops the session back home for the night's render.
+An electronic producer keeps his Ableton rig on a MacBook Pro 16" at home with a Push 3, a Komplete Kontrol S88 and a 4 TB library.
+On tour he opens Ableton through Remio on his iPad, edits the set's drum patterns with pad-style taps, then leaves the session to render at home overnight.

-Pro Tools post-production
+Pro Tools post from home

 Questions producers ask first